-The Northern New Jersey Spinal Cord Injury System (NNJSCIS) was established as a model system of spinal cord injury care in 1990 by the National Institute on Disability and Rehabilitation Research (NIDRR) to serve all of New Jersey, an ethnically diverse region of 8.8 million people, and parts of New York.
-This project is a cooperative effort of the Kessler Foundation Research Center, University of Medicine and Dentistry of New Jersey – University Hospital (UMDNJ-UH), and the Kessler Institute for Rehabilitation (KIR).
+The Northern New Jersey Spinal Cord Injury System (NNJSCIS) was established as a model system of spinal cord injury care in 1990 by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) to serve all of New Jersey, an ethnically diverse region of 8.8 million people, and parts of New York.
+This project is a cooperative effort of the Kessler Foundation, Rutgers, The State University of New Jersey, and the Kessler Institute for Rehabilitation (KIR).
 The NNJSCIS provides a comprehensive continuum of state-of-the-art care for persons with spinal cord injuries (SCI) and their significant others from the time of injury through long-term follow-up in the community.

 Another purpose of the NNJSCIS is to collect and submit acute, rehabilitation and follow-up data on SCI patients who received care in the system following injury.
 This information is submitted to the National Spinal Cord Injury Statistical Center, located at the University of Alabama at Birmingham, where it is combined with that of the other model systems to provide detailed SCI research material and statistics.
 Approximately 300 persons with traumatic and non-traumatic SCI are admitted each year to our system of care.
 Additionally, the outpatient clinic at Kessler provides follow-up to over 1500 individuals with SCI annually.